Tennessee Wine & Spirits Retailers Ass'n v. Thomas: Ruling

 The Court applies the principle known as the "Dormant Commerce Clause" or "negative Commerce Clause" which prohibits state laws that unduly restrict interstate commerce.
+In its 7-2 opinion, the Court held that the states' power to regulate alcohol, "is not a license to impose all manner of protectionist restrictions on commerce in alcoholic beverages," yet Tennessee's law "blatantly favor[ed] the State's residents" while having "little relationship to public health and safety."
 The Court upheld the 6th Circuit ruling, striking down the two-year provision as unconstitutional.